top of page

 Emma Guse

 One of the most common and quietly stressful questions travelers ask when planning an AmaWaterways cruise is this: “Which room should we book?”
-And almost always, right behind it: “Do we need a balcony?”
+Almost always, it is followed by, “Do we need a balcony?”

 If you have found yourself studying deck plans, comparing square footage, and wondering whether you will regret the wrong choice, you are not alone.
 The good news is that choosing an AmaWaterways stateroom does not require getting it perfect.
 It simply requires choosing what actually fits how you travel.
 This guide is here to help you do exactly that, honestly, calmly, and without pressure.